 Students may voluntarily form student-initiated, non-curricular clubs that are not directly related to the curriculum to promote activities unrelated to the regular classroom environment.
 Membership in a student-initiated, non-curricular club must be open to all interested and eligible District students, and the club may not refuse membership to a student based on any protected classification under state or federal law.
-For complete instructions on forming a club, see Policy 5510.
-Link to Board Policy 5510.
+For complete instructions on forming a club, see Policy Board 5510.

 Students are also encouraged to participate in extracurricular activities.
 Participation is open to students who meet the eligibility requirements established by the District and any applicable governing body.
-For information regarding extracurricular activities, see Policy 5507.
-Link to Board Policy 5507
+For information regarding extracurricular activities, see Board Policy 5507.